bioidiap/bob.devtools/doc/macos.rst

    Configure the runner for `shell executor`_, with local caching.
 As ``gitlab`` user, execute on the command-line::

+     # notice that running `brew services gitlab-runner start or restart` will
+     # break the configuration of the service once more.
+Execute the following
+     # to correct for it:
      $ /bin/bash <(curl -s https://gitlab.idiap.ch/bob/bob.devtools/raw/master/doc/macos-ci-install/reconfig-gitlab-runner.sh)

    Once that is set, your runner configuration (``~/.gitlab-runner/config.toml``) should look like this (remove comments if gitlab does not like them)::